ketan/tagged-logging/README.md

 # TaggedLogging [![Build Status](https://travis-ci.org/ketan/tagged-logging.png?branch=master)](https://travis-ci.org/ketan/tagged-logging)

 The rails tagged logger is awesome, but it's only available in rails.
-This gem makes it available for non-rails applications
+This gem makes it available for non-rails applications.

 ## Installation